Kedr1gen/Kedr1gen/README.md

 - 👋 Hi, I’m @Kedr1gen
 - 👀 I’m interested in Magic
 - 🌱 I’m currently learning Linux and Python
-- 💞️ I’m looking to collaborate on dataVis
+- 💞️ I’m looking to collaborate on CTFs
 - 📫 How to reach me ...

 <!---